actiontech/dble/README.md

 Use dble as same as MySQL.
 You can replace MySQL with dble to power your application without changing a single line of code in most cases.

 - __High availability__
-dble server can used as clustered, business will not suffer with single node fail.
+dble server can be used as clustered, business will not suffer from single node fail.

 - __SQL Support__
 Support(some in Roadmap) SQL 92 standard and MySQL dialect.
 We support complex SQL query like group by, order by, distinct, join ,union, sub-query(in Roadmap) and so on.